And now for something completely different.

 It doubles down on T2’s (and especially T3’s) eventually converging time loop theory.

 And again Arnold gets anthropomorphized.
 He’s not really a terminator in this movie, but instead a really strong autistic guy.
+He should not have been in the movie.

 The evil terminator is pretty “correct”, though.